-EXHIBIT B
+APPENDIX B

-BILL OF RIGHTS FOR DATA PRIVACY AND SECURITY -SUPPLEMENTAL INFORMATION FOR CONTRACTS THAT UTILIZE PERSONALLY IDENTIFIABLE INFORMATION
+BILL OF RIGHTS FOR DATA PRIVACY AND SECURITY SUPPLEMENTAL INFORMATION FOR CONTRACTS THAT UTILIZE PERSONALLY IDENTIFIABLE INFORMATION

-Pursuant to Education Law § 2-d and Section 121.3 of the Commissioner's Regulations, the Educational Agency (EA) is required to post information to its website about its contracts with third-party contractors that will receive Personally Identifiable Information (PII).
+Pursuant to Education Law § 2-d and Section 121.3 of the Commissioner's Regulations, the Educational Agency is required to post information to its website about its contracts with third-party contractors that will receive Personally Identifiable Information (PII).

-Name of Contractor ReadSpeaker LLC Description of the purpose(s) for which Contractor will receive/access PII NA.
-There is no teacher or student data exchanged with ReadSpeaker's integration.
-Type of PII that Contractor will receive/access Check all that apply: Student PII APPR Data Contract Term Contract Start Date 07/01/2023 Contract End Date 6/30/2026 Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) Contractor will not utilize subcontractors.
-Contractor will utilize subcontractors.
-Data Transition and Secure Destruction Upon expiration or termination of the Contract, Contractor shall: Securely transfer data to EA, or a successor contractor at the EA's option and written discretion, in a format agreed to by the parties.
-Securely delete and destroy data.
-Challenges to Data Accuracy Parents, teachers or principals who seek to challenge the accuracy of PII will do so by contacting the EA.
-If a correction to data is deemed necessary, the EA will notify Contractor.
-Contractor agrees to facilitate such corrections within 21 days of receiving the EA's written request.

-Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) Using a cloud or infrastructure owned and hosted by a third party.
-Using Contractor owned and hosted solution Other: Please describe how data security and privacy risks will be mitigated in a manner that does not compromise the security of the data: NA.
-There is no teacher or student data exchanged with ReadSpeaker's integration.
-ReadSpeaker's integration.
-Encryption Data will be encrypted while in motion and at rest.
+Name of Contractor Discovery Education, Inc. Description of the purpose(s) for which Contractor will receive/access To provide digital educational services such as Discovery Education Experience, Mystery Science, Pivot Interactives, Science, Math and Social Studies Techbook, and Professional Development.
+Type of PII that Contractor will receive/access Check all that apply: ☐ Student PII for Discovery Education; but Mystery Science does not collect Student Data. ----------------------------------- Contract Term □ APPR Data Contract Start Date September 1, 2025 Contract End Date August 31, 2028 Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) Contractor will not utilize subcontractors.
+Data Transition and Secure Destruction ☑ Contractor will utilize subcontractors.
+Upon expiration or termination of the Contract and upon request of BOCES, Contractor shall securely delete and destroy Student Data.
+Challenges to Data Accuracy Parents, teachers or principals who seek to challenge the accuracy of PII will do so by contacting BOCES.
+If a correction to data is deemed necessary, BOCES will notify Contractor.
+Contractor agrees to facilitate such corrections within 21 days of receiving BOCES's written request.
+Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply) Substituting a cloud or infrastructure owned and hosted by a third party.
+Using Contractor owned and hosted solution Other: